coderharry1/MutualFundTracker/README.md

 Finance should feel **empowering, not overwhelming**.
 This app is not just a project—it’s a **proof of my problem-solving mindset**:

-- Listen to real-world problems
+- Listen to real-world problems.
-- Design around human needs
+- Design around human needs.
-- Engineer secure, scalable, practical solutions
+- Engineer secure, scalable, practical solutions.

-📩 *Open to conversations on how I can bring this mindset into your team.
+📩 Let’s talk about how I can bring this problem-solving mindset and product-building experience to your team—driving clarity, impact, and real business results.